“I always look forward to the tournaments because that’s the time I get to be with my friends.”

-Tony, who moved to the United States from South Korea at age 17, joined the Marine Corps Reserve as a way to “put his roots down” and learn American culture.
-His service as a Reservist also enabled him to complete college and run his family convenience store business in Northern Virginia.
+Tony Choe came to the United States from South Korea when he was 17 years old.
+He joined the Marine Corps Reserve as a way to “put his roots down” and learn American culture, while also completing college.

 “The only thing I could think about in the hospital was driving and going back to work and how I was ever going to be normal again,” Tony says.
 “It was devastating, and I thought my life had ended right there.”

-It was through his rehabilitation, however, that Tony found hope.
-A friend introduced him to Paralyzed Veterans of America’s Bass Tour event, which includes seven fishing tournaments each year in various states.
-Having grown up ocean fishing in Korea with his father, Tony signed up for the program in hopes that he’d be a natural fit for the sport.
+But during his rehabilitation, a friend introduced him to Paralyzed Veterans of America’s Bass Tour event, which includes seven fishing tournaments each year in various states.
+Tony grew up ocean fishing in Korea with his father, so he signed up for the program hoping he’d be a natural fit.

 “My life has revolved around the Paralyzed Veterans bass tour,” Tony says.
 “I always look forward to the tournaments because that’s the time I get to be with my friends.
-I’ve been fishing the tour since 1994, so this is my 20th year.
 Everyone who fishes the tour is like a family member.”

 Tony says his greatest reward is inspiring others and showing them that they can live life to the fullest, even from a wheelchair.
 He hopes his success will allow other disabled people to realize their potential, no matter what their goals are.

 “People respect me; in fact, they don’t even look at me as if I have a disability,” Tony says.
 “I want people to not think about my disability but my ability.
 Fish do not care whether you’re in a wheelchair, an amputee or brain injured.
 I can fish just like anybody else out there.”